By Bandai and Ascii Media Works

 There are no bootlegs for this figure as of October 2013!
 Please contact me if you think you’ve identified a bootleg.

 Personally this figure was a benchmark in my collection.
-She was a grail piece despite her common status 2 years ago mostly because of the price tag.
-As a collector now I am 100% happy with my purchase and I’d attempt to purchase her again if she were to go missing.
+She was a grail piece despite her common status several years ago mostly because of the price tag.
+As a collector she is one of my favourite pieces ever released and regularly holds a featured spot in my displays.